Looking for the perfect blackjack table in a casino but don’t know how to choose?

 No need to pony up the cash for a Bachelor’s in blackjack or a Doctorate in doubling down though.
 Just stick with me as I explain the killer blackjack table features to look for and reveal the secret to finding the juiciest blackjack games around.
 If you want to buy your own table, I’ve got a few words of advice on that score too.

 Why should you find the best blackjack table?

-Unless you’ve got a train to catch or it’s last orders, you should avoid falling for the first blackjack game you see.
+Unless you’ve got a train to catch or it’s last orders, you should avoid falling in love with the first blackjack game you see.

-Blackjack tables may all look alike, but with a dizzying array of rules and house edges, not to mention infinite combinations of seat positions, players and dealers, your playtime can feel very different from one to the next.
-Take the time to consider a few factors before you play blackjack and you’ll be in pole position to bank a winning session, or at least have a ball.
+Blackjack tables may all look alike, but with a dizzying array of rules and house edges, not to mention almost infinite combinations of seat positions, players and dealers, your playtime can feel very different from one game to the next.
+Take the time to consider a few factors before you play blackjack and you’ll be in better shape to bank a winning session, or at least have a ball.